Slapush/Script-Install-Ollama/README.md

 5. Install Docker Engine and plugins.
 6. Run the open-webui container.

+Port Information
+The open-webui service will be accessible on port ``11434``.

 ## References

 This installation script was inspired by detailed tutorials and documentation from the following sources: